goodtocode/semantickernel-microservice/README.md

 * Swashbuckle.AspNetCore.SwaggerUI

-This project is licensed with the [AGPL-3.0 license](https://github.com/goodtocode/semantickernel-microservice?tab=AGPL-3.0-1-ov-file#readme).
+This project is licensed with the [MIT license](https://mit-license.org/).